 Fish can be found in all types of water.
 Most species will live only in either saltwater or freshwater, but some species (salmon, freshwater eels, and some sharks) can move between the two.
 Some fish, such as the lungfish, can even survive for periods of time when their habitat dries up.
 Other fish such as mudskippers and rockskippers spend most of their days out of water, but stay close to the water’s edge to avoid predators and drying out.

 Fish are found in a variety of water temperatures as well.
-The coldest fishes known are the icefish that live in salt water that is a chilly 28 degrees Fahrenheit.
-(Salt water doesn’t freeze at 32 degrees like fresh water does).
+Icefish live in the coldest environment - salt water that is a chilly 28 degrees Fahrenheit. (salt water doesn’t freeze at 32 degrees like fresh water does).
 At the opposite end of the temperature scale are the desert pupfish, which live in fresh water that can exceed 100 degrees Fahrenheit.
 Regardless of the water temperature, all fish are considered cold blooded, because they are unable to maintain a constant body temperature independent of their environment.

 All fish are vertebrates because they have backbones.
 Animals such as starfish, cuttlefish, and crawfish are not fish because they don’t have backbones; those animals are called invertebrates.